River of Stars

-River of Stars is the twelfth novel by Canadian fantasy author Guy Gavriel Kay.
+River of Stars, a historical fantasy, is the twelfth novel by Canadian fantasy author Guy Gavriel Kay.
 It was published in April 2013 by Roc Hardcover.
 It is Kay's second work set in an alternate history of China, taking place 400 years after his previous novel, Under Heaven.
-The novel is a fictionalized account of the Disaster of Jingkang and the beginning of the Jin–Song Wars during the Song Dynasty.
+The novel is a fictionalized account of the Disaster of Jingkang and the beginning of the Jin–Song Wars during the Song dynasty.